-The comprehensive plan sets a policy to decrease automobile trips by incentivizing alternative transportation modes including walking, biking, and transit.
+The comprehensive plan sets a goal of decreasing automobile trips by incentivizing alternative transportation modes including walking, biking, and transit.
 The proposed parking lot would not support multiple transportation modes.
+Building a parking lot here could induce more car trips, including trips that might have reasonably been taken via other means of travel.
 The project would also remove a building on a block where infill redevelopment is desired next to the Baxter Street corridor.
-Creating a surface parking lot here would be a lost opportunity to add places for people to do business or live in proximity to daily needs, amenities, and educational opportunities.
+Creating a surface parking lot here would be a lost opportunity to add places for people to do business or live in close proximity to daily needs, amenities, and educational opportunities.
 Given these factors, the proposal is incompatible with the Comprehensive Plan.